deveshSingh06/Food_Reviews_Project/README.md

 - IDF(Inverse Document Frequency)
 > To learn about the featurization techniques discussed above, check out my repository named [Natural Language Processing](https://github.com/deveshSingh06/Natural-Language-Processing).

-## Technique used for dimensionality reduction: T-SNE
+## Technique used for dimensionality reduction and visualization: T-SNE
 - t-SNE stands for T-distributed Stochastic Neighbour Embedding.
 - It is a machine learning algorithm for visualization developed by Laurens van der Maaten and Geoffrey Hinton.
 - t-SNE is neighbuorhood preserving embedding.